-3.1.2.1.2.
-Device Status (Word 2)
+4.1.2.1.2.
+Primary Device Status (Word 2) Used for Condition Monitoring

 The device status is a composite status word that contains individual bits to indicate the state of various scale or device specific binary (on/off) values.
-This includes error and data validation bits to determine when the data received is good and is safely used.
+This includes error and data validation bits to determine when the data received is good and can be safely used.
 It also contains command status bits to provide information on the state of an issued command in the Floating Point (write) Block.
 The following table explains the bits.
 For information on how a specific device implements these bits, please see the "Device Status Bits" section of the corresponding SAI device manual.